Lightstreamer/Lightstreamer-example-StockList-client-dotnet/README.md

 <!-- START DESCRIPTION lightstreamer-example-stocklist-client-dotnet -->

-This project contains a full example of a .NET client application that employs the [.NET client API for Lightstreamer](http://www.lightstreamer.com/docs/client_dotnet_api/frames.html).
+This project contains a full example of a .NET client application that employs the [.NET PCL client API for Lightstreamer](http://www.lightstreamer.com/docs/client_dotnet_api/frames.html).

 ## Live Demo